Cheesy Beef Enchilada Tortellini: A Comforting Twist of Tex-Mex and Italian Magic

 Next up is Monterey Jack cheese—the melt master.
 Known for its creamy texture and mild tang, it creates that dreamy cheesy layer that wraps around every bite of tortellini.
 If you’re someone who believes cheese makes everything better, this is your kind of recipe.

-the tortellini.
+Then there’s the tortellini.
 You might think it’s strange to pair Italian pasta with enchilada sauce, but here’s the thing—it works.
 That cheese-stuffed pasta soaks up all the bold flavors without losing its own identity.
 It holds the sauce like a pro, giving you cheesy flavor both inside and out.

 The Role of Tortellini in This Cheesy Beef Enchilada Tortellini